ucvm/markerDB/README.md

 ## Overview

 markerDB is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline to build databases of a marker gene sequence for a given taxonomy.
 Currently it supports ITS2 and 18S sequences.
-The pipeline retrieves sequences from NCBI annotated with the provided marker, identifies the correct region (with a covariance model using [Infernal](http://eddylab.org/infernal/)) and formats them for common pipelins like RDP, dada2 and mothur.
+The pipeline retrieves sequences from NCBI annotated with the provided marker, identifies the correct region (with a co-variance model using [Infernal](http://eddylab.org/infernal/)) and formats them for common pipelines like RDP, dada2 and mothur.
+Also included is a simple [shiny](https://shiny.rstudio.com/) app for sharing the database online.

+This pipeline was used to build an ITS2 database for nematodes and is available [here](https://cooperia.chgi.ucalgary.ca/Nematode_ITS2/)

 ## Install :computer: